Fortran-FOSS-Programmers/Best_Practices/README.md

 <a name="dijkstra-1968"></a>[[a]]() *Go To Statement Considered Harmful*, Edsger W. Dijkstra, ACM, Vol. 11, No. 3, March 1968, pp. 147-148.

 <a name="rubin-1987"></a>[[b]]() *GOTO Considered Harmful*, Frank Rubin, ACM, Vol. 30, No. 3, March 1987, pp. 195-196.

+<a name="nagappan-2015"></a>[[c]](http://www.se.rit.edu/~mei/publications/pdfs/An-Empirical-Study-of-Goto-in-C-Code-from-GitHub-Repositories.pdf) *An Empirical Study of Goto in C Code from GitHub Repositories*, M. Nagappan, et. al, Proceedings of the 2015 10th Joint Meeting on Foundations of Software Engineering, Pages 404-414, 2015.

+<a name="wilkens-2003"></a>[[d]](http://koblents.com/Ches/Links/Month-Mar-2013/20-Using-Goto-in-Linux-Kernel-Code/) *USING GOTO IN LINUX KERNEL CODE*, R. Wilkens, *epistolary* discussion with Linus Torvalds, 2003.

 Go to [TOP](#top) or [Simple](#simple)